omp1/Spotify-To-Youtube-Playlist-Converter/README.md

 pip install -r requirements.txt
 ```

-🛠️ Step 1: Set Up Spotify Developer Access
+🛠️ Step 2: Set Up Spotify Developer Access
-Create a Spotify Developer Account.
+Create a Spotify Developer Account at Spotify for Developers.

 Click "Create an App" — values don't matter for testing.

 Agree to the terms and conditions.

-Once the app is created, go to Settings and copy the following:
+Once the app is created, go to Settings and copy:

 Client ID